helunxing/heroku-page/client/README.md

 ### /me

-dashboard page, list events that host by the user
+Dashboard page, list events that host by the user.

+depend on api: `api/user/{userSub}`

 ### /event

-host new events
+Host new events.

+depend on api: `/api/postcode/{queryCode}`

 ### /event/{id}

-event detail page. and join it.
+For all user, they can see event detail, and join it.
+For the creator of the event, can see all user join it, edit and delete it.

 ### /join

-input the id of event and join it, list all public events
+Input the id of event and join it, list all public events.